NGF is back 23-30 May 2026 - Full programme released in March, don't miss it!

 If you would like to discuss specific access requirements, please contact us at [email protected]

-The NGF25 Info Desk can be found in The Arena (Main Atrium) Mon 26 - Sat 31 May.
+The NGF26 Info Desk can be found in The Arena (Main Atrium).
 Book for events, workshops and talks, find out what's on and where with the help from our friendly NPC's (aka Events Team).
 It is staffed between 10am-4pm (5pm Sat 31 May).